 Estimated Stories Lists the number of Stories not estimated or says that all Stories are estimated.

-Projected Completion

-A calculation is performed that is based on the Operating Velocity.
-If it's after the defined Release boundaries, it is red and provides the remaining days.
+Projected Completion Date A calculation is performed that is based on the Operating Velocity .
+If it's after the defined Release boundaries, it is red and provides the remaining days .
+Velocity Suggestion Displays the weekly velocity required to meet the Release end date Payload Suggestion Suggests the necessary changes to meet the Release end date.